jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 161 Additional contents of register
 (1) The register must contain the names of employers who are exempt employers.
+(1B) The register must contain the following information and documents for each complying superannuation fund:
+  (a) the name of the fund; and
+  (b) the date on which approval of the fund under section 35 of the Superannuation Schemes Act 1989 became effective; and (c) the names of the trustees of the fund and an address for service for the trustees; and (d) the date upon which the financial year of the fund ends; and (e) each notice of change sent or delivered under section 37 of the Superannuation Schemes Act 1989.
 (2) The register must contain any other prescribed information or documents.
+(2B) The information contained on the register under this section must be kept in separate subparts of the register.
 (3) This section is subject to section 162.

 ### 162 Government Actuary may refuse access to or suspend operation of register, or omit or remove, or restrict public access to, information and documents in register
 (1) The Government Actuary may refuse access to the register or otherwise suspend the operation of the register, in whole or in part, if the Government Actuary considers that it is not practical to provide access to the register.
-(2) The Government Actuary may omit or remove from the register any of the information or documents referred to in section 160 that relate to a KiwiSaver scheme if—
+(2) The Government Actuary may omit or remove from the register any of the information or documents that relate to a KiwiSaver scheme or complying superannuation fund if—
-  (a) the KiwiSaver scheme is removed from the register; or (b) the Government Actuary considers, in the public interest, that the information or documents should not form part of the register.
+  (a) the scheme or fund is removed from the register; or (b) the Government Actuary considers, in the public interest, that the information or documents should not form part of the register.
 (3) This section does not limit the Official Information Act 1982 or the Privacy Act 1993.

 ### 163 Amendments to register
-The Government Actuary may, at any time, make any amendments to the register that are necessary— (a) to reflect any changes to information that relates to a KiwiSaver scheme or to information required to be contained in the register; or
+The Government Actuary may, at any time, make any amendments to the register that are necessary— (a) to keep the register accurate and up-to-date; or (b)
-  (b) to correct a mistake caused by any error or omission on the part of the Government Actuary or any other person; or (c) for the purposes of section 162; or
+  (c) for the purposes of section 162; or
   (d) to comply with any order or decision made under section 186(8).